GoogleChrome/web.dev/src/site/content/en/learn/html/focus/index.md

 [positioning](https://developer.mozilla.org/docs/Learn/CSS/CSS_layout/Positioning), [transforms](https://developer.mozilla.org/docs/Web/CSS/translate),
 and [multi-column](https://developer.mozilla.org/docs/Learn/CSS/CSS_layout/Multiple-column_Layout), can alter the visual order of content.
 Always ensure your content maintains a logical tabbing order on all viewport sizes.
 Test your content by tabbing through it with a keyboard: with shift + tab to move backwards through the content.
-Always ensure it’s apparent which element currently has focus with CSS, and avoid accessibility problems by not reordering focusable elements with CSS.
+Always ensure it's apparent which element currently has focus with CSS, and avoid accessibility problems by not reordering focusable elements with CSS.
 {% endAside %}